How To Get Rid Of Mold On Wood

-Mold on wood is harmful to your home and health.
-Removing mold from wood will protect you and your family.
+Mold is harmful to your home and health.
+Learn how to get rid of mold on wood before it spreads.

 Removing Mold From Wood

-Mold can be removed with natural remedies like apple cider vinegar or white vinegar.
-Again, mold can cause respiratory issues.
-Hiring a pro is recommended to help eliminate mold.
-A spray bottle, rubber gloves, and safety goggles are all you need to take care of mold problems.
+Mold can be removed with natural remedies like white distilled vinegar.
+Hiring a pro is recommended to eliminate mold from large areas.

 Clean Mold On Wood

 Before trying any of the methods below, use a scrub brush, dish soap, and water to remove as much mold as possible.
 Wear a respirator mask, rubber gloves, and safety goggles during mold clean-up.

 You can use a vacuum to remove mold from wood.
 A strong hose with a HEPA filter can suction away mold spores and prevent them from returning to the air.

 Dishwashing soap and warm water are a great combination and the safest mold remover.

 Combine water with a couple of drops of dish soap in a spray bottle, spray the affected wood, and let it sit for a few minutes before wiping it clean.
 Let the wood dry.
 If this method doesn’t get rid of the mold, try one of the options below.

 Because of its acetic acid content, white distilled vinegar can kill mold and mold spores.
 Spray it on the moldy area and let it sit for an hour before washing it off with soap and water.